lypso1/group-buy/README.md

 - Next, open your `App.js` file in the src folder, this is where our code will be written.
 Delete all the code in this file as we won't be needing any of it for this tutorial.

 We will be importing our contract's `abi` and setting our contract address which we copied from the terminal after deploying our `GroupBuy` smart contract.
-Replace `your_contract_address` with the contract address copied after deploying the `GroupBuy` smart contract.

 Let's look at some of the variables that we use for this project.
 We have a variable `currentWalletAddress` to hold and store the user-connected MetaMask wallet address.
 All the group buy data will be stored in the `allGroupBuys` array variable.
 Then we also have an object `createGroupBuyFields` to store the user inputs when creating a group buy.
 The `activeGroupBuy` variable stores the current group buy that the user clicks into to see the details.
-Lastly, we have the `isLoading` and `loadedData` variables to display the loading dialog and dialog text when a process is ongoing.

 ```js
 import { useEffect, useState } from 'react';